JetBrains-Research/DeepBugsPlugin/README.md

 - `i <= length` (index is less or equal to length, but should be less)
 - `text + binary` (concatenated non-compatible types)

-This inspection provides a quick-fix allowing to replace misused operator with more appropriate one.
+This inspection provides a quick-fix that allows replacing misused operator with more appropriate one.
 ### Incorrect binary operand
 The inspection detects misuse of binary operands (arguments of binary operations).